MikeRogers0/MikeRogersIO/src/_posts/2013-02-01-update-all-the-things.md

 ---
 layout: post
 title: Update all the things!
-tags:
-- Socialize This
-- WP HTML5 Category Selector
-status: publish
-type: post
-published: true
-categories:
- – blog
-meta:
-  description: 'I updated a few of my Wordpress plugins, this is the summary.'
+description: I updated a few of my Wordpress plugins, this is the summary.
-  index: true
 ---
 I finally found a bit of time to update a few of my Wordpress plugins, here is a quick summary of the changes.